sniper-fly/MarkdoAnki/README.md

 - Handles YAML front matter for Anki metadata
 - Tracks updates and syncs only modified notes (Generate and delete Anki cards based on your notes.)
 - Supports custom Anki card templates and decks
+- File tracking can be set to disabled by adding property: "Anki: false" to the front matter.

 ## Usage